-During, and in the aftermath of the COVID-19 (coronavirus) outbreak, the Met Council will use available data sources, including Travel Behavior Inventory household survey data, roadway traffic counts, and passive origin-destination travel data to study the short- and long-term effects of COVID-19.
-During the outbreak, travel has gone down substantially with school and workplace closures reducing the number of people commuting.
-In addition, people are taking fewer non-essential retail, social, and cultural trips.
-This has had significant impacts on transit ridership, highway congestion, and air pollution.
-At this time, it is unknown how and to what extent long-term travel behavior will be affected, and whether or not there will be permanent increases in telecommuting and on-line commerce.
-The Met Council will study and monitor these long-term effects for different population groups and on all modes of passenger transportation and on freight moving over the region's highways, for possible application in future travel forecasts.
+In the era of COVID-19, the Met Council will use available data sources, including Travel Behavior Inventory household survey data, roadway traffic counts, and passive origin-destination travel data to study the short- and long-term effects of COVID-19.
+The Met Council will study and monitor long-term effects for different population groups and on all modes of passenger transportation and on freight moving over the region's highways, for possible application in future travel forecasts.

-- Implement Travel Behavior Inventory Program - Coordinate regional travel forecasting technical committee - Analyze and distribute TBI data, including the 2016 transit on board survey and wave 1 (2019) of the household travel survey - Conduct second wave of TBI household travel survey from Summer 2021 to Spring 2022.
-Analyze and publish data. - Conduct 2021/2022 transit on board survey. - Plan for future waves of TBI household travel survey and transit on board survey. - Plan for future special generator surveys, including at MSP airport, regional colleges and universities. - Perform and support research on research on regional travel - Perform additional data collection as needed to support model development and improvement - Cooperate with research into regional travel forecasting conducted at the University of Minnesota and other research institutions as appropriate - Provide technical assistance to and satisfy data request from other agencies, local units of government, and consultants. - Review and analyze information from federal data sources such as the Census Transportation Planning Package, and American Community Survey, the National Household Travel Survey, and other data sources. - Work with MnDOT and other partners to coordinate assessment and purchase of thirdparty transportation data where appropriate. - Collaborate with peer agencies on best practices for data collection and analysis.
-This will include membership and active participation with the Zephyr Foundation. - Work with the UMN Accessibility Observatory to participate in the Access Across America Phase II Pooled Fund Study and other accessibility research. - Facilitate the purchase of StreetLight InSight (or other passive origin-destination and speed data) subscriptions to assist with understanding travel patterns within the region. - Develop travel demand forecasts as part of evaluation of scenarios for the 2025 Metropolitan Development Guide, using the services of a consultant as necessary
+- Implement the surveys for the Travel Behavior Inventory Program. - Coordinate meetings and agendas of the regional travel forecasting technical committee. - Analyze and distribute TBI data, including the 2016 and 2022 transit on board surveys and waves 1 (2019) and 2 (2021) of the household travel survey. - Conduct third wave of TBI household travel survey from January 2023 to December 2023. - Conclude and analyze 2022 transit on board survey data. - Plan for future waves of TBI household travel survey and transit on board survey. - Plan for future special generator surveys, including at MSP airport, regional colleges and universities. - Perform and support research on regional travel patterns and provide information on the Council website. - Perform additional data collection as needed to support model development and improvement - Cooperate with research into regional travel forecasting conducted at the University of Minnesota and other research institutions as appropriate. - Provide technical assistance to and satisfy data request from other agencies, local units of government, and consultants. - Review and analyze information from federal data sources such as the Census Transportation Planning Package, and American Community Survey, the National Household Travel Survey, and other data sources. - Work with MnDOT and other partners to coordinate assessment and purchase of third-party transportation data where appropriate. - Collaborate with peer agencies on best practices for data collection and analysis.
+This will include membership and active participation with the Zephyr Foundation. - Work with the UMN Accessibility Observatory to participate in the Access Across America Phase II Pooled Fund Study and other accessibility research. - Facilitate the purchase of StreetLight InSight or other passive origin-destination and speed data subscriptions to assist with understanding travel patterns within the region.

+Develop and analyze travel demand forecasts as part of evaluation of scenarios for the 2050 Metropolitan Development Guide.

 PRODUCTS COMPLETION DATES

-2021 TBI Household Travel Survey Q3 2022
+2023 TBI Household Travel Survey Q3 2024

-2021/2022 Transit On-Board Survey Q2 2023
+2021/2022 Transit On-Board Survey Analysis Q2 2023

-Speed Data Purchase Q2 2022
+Speed Data Purchase Q2 2023

-Origin-Destination Data Subscription Q4 2022
+Origin-Destination Data Subscription Q4 2023

 University of Minnesota Transitways Impact Research Program Ongoing

 Access Across America Phase II Pooled Fund Study Ongoing

 The Council coordinates closely with MnDOT in public and local government outreach related to transportation data collection.
-Council staff works closely with other Council divisions, including

-Community Development and Metro Transit, and with suburban transit providers and the University of Minnesota to plan data collection work.
+Council staff works closely with other Council divisions, including Community Development and Metro Transit, and with suburban transit providers and the University of Minnesota to plan data collection work.
 Data is shared with partner agencies and with local governments.